MikeMoolenaar/MkvDefaultTrackChanger/README.md

 [![Build & test](https://github.com/MikeMoolenaar/MkvDefaultTrackChanger/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/MikeMoolenaar/MkvDefaultTrackChanger/actions/workflows/build-and-test.yml)
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 # MkvDefaultTrackChanger
-Small application to change the default subtitle and audio tracks in MKV video files.
+Small GUI application to change the default subtitle and audio tracks in MKV video files.
 It can handle multiple files and runs on Windows, Linux and Mac OS.
+It's also really fast because it only changes the metadata of the MKV file and doesn't involve any remuxing.

 ## What is MKV and what problem does this program solve?
 MKV is a multimedia container format and can store multiple